 Barrels of various types and volumes play in relation to the expansion a significant role.
-The manufacturing used to be done by the craft profession of cooper, Today, the wooden barrels are mostly in as tonnellerie designated companies produced industrially.
+The manufacturing used to be done by the craft profession of cooper, Today, however, the wooden barrels are mostly in as tonnellerie designated companies produced industrially.
 The historical development is detailed below wine vessels described.
 See the topic under the following keywords:

 All aids, works and measures in the vineyard during the growth cycle one finds below Weingarten Care, Complete listings of the numerous vinification measures or cellar techniques, as well as a list of wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
 Comprehensive information on wine law is available under the keyword wine law,